 Purchasing a big-ticket item usually brings on excitement and sometimes a little anxiety, and it’s easy to get sucked into buying an extended warranty to make sure that big purchase is covered in case something happens.
 After all, what’s another $50 if it means a year of extra coverage for your $1,500 purchase?
 What some stores fail to mention is that although extended warranties might cover parts and labor, they may not cover wear and tear or accidental damage, and it may even cost less to repair a product rather than buy an extended warranty.
 With all of these factors to consider, what do you do?

 If you value the peace of mind provided with an extended warranty, you may want to see if your credit card will pick up the tab for you.
 For example, the Discover it Cashback Match credit card will double a warranty (up to one year), as long as you use the card to make the purchase.
 This means that your eligible item (valued at up to $10,000) would be repaired or replaced for free.
 Like any other warranty, there are exclusions and restrictions, but this benefit that comes with the Discover it Cashback Match card (you can read a full review of here) means you won’t need to sacrifice more money for additional coverage.
-Of course, it’s important to pay off your balance to avoid having to pay the 11.99% to 23.99% variable APR the card carries — meaning, even if the card can extend a warranty, it’s a good idea to make sure you really can afford the TV before buying it.
+Of course, it’s important to pay off your balance to avoid having to pay the 13.49% - 24.49% Variable on purchases & balance transfers APR the card carries — meaning, even if the card can extend a warranty, it’s a good idea to make sure you really can afford the TV before buying it.

 Utilizing Your Plastic